‘How to Train Your Dragon’ stays No. 1, ‘Madea’ a strong 2nd

 LOS ANGELES (AP) — “How To Train Your Dragon: The Hidden World” topped the North American box office for a second week, but close on its tail was Tyler Perry’s final installment of the “Madea” franchise.
 Driven by a largely female audience, “A Madea Family Funeral” had a better-than-expected debut.

 The third installment in the “How To Train Your Dragon” series grossed an estimated $30 million this weekend according to Universal Pictures on Sunday, bringing its domestic total just shy of $100 million.
-Worldwide, the DreamWorks Animation film has made over $375.
-In China alone it opened in first place with $33.4 million
+Worldwide, the DreamWorks Animation film has made over $375 million.
+In China alone it opened in first place with $33.4 million.

 “A Madea Family Funeral” took second place at the domestic box office with an estimated $27 million, a third best for the 15-year-old franchise.
 The “Madea” films have never been all that popular with critics — this one splattered out with a 24 percent on Rotten Tomatoes — but audiences have never seemed to care.
 This time around the audience, which was 67 percent female and 78 percent over the age of 25, gave the film a solid A- CinemaScore.